cimentadaj/ml_socsci/02_regularization.md

   theme_minimal()

 ## BONUS
-# Fit a linear regression and compare the four models
+## Fit a linear regression and compare the four models
+## What is the best model to pick considering both accuracy and simplicity?
 ```
 </details>